Kukilej/string-transformer-service/README.md

 - Provides built-in validation for inputs, including null checks and parameter validation.
 - Supports extensible transformer architecture through annotations.

-## Prerequisites
-- Java 17 or higher
-- Maven 3.8 or higher

-## Getting Started
+## Architecture

-### Running the Application
-1. Clone the repository:
-2. Navigate to the project directory
-3. Build with  mvn clean install
-4. Run with  mvn spring-boot:run
+The architecture consists of the following components:
+- **Spring Boot application**: Core backend service for string transformation.
+- **Prometheus**: Used for metrics scraping.
+- **Loki**: Used for log aggregation.
+- **Grafana**: Used for metrics and log visualization.

+### Run the application and monitoring stack using Docker Compose:

+docker-compose up -d

 ## API Endpoints
-### Transform Strings: POST /api/v1/transform
+### Transform Strings: POST localhost:8080/api/v1/transform

 ### Request Body:
 ```json